-- Improve the energy efficiency of housing, reduce fuel poverty and carbon emissions; - Develop digital services through innovation; - Enhance housing standards and conditions; - Support independent living and deliver improvements to health and social care services; and - Inform business planning.
+- Improve the energy efficiency of housing, reduce fuel poverty and carbon emissions; • - Enhance housing standards and conditions; - Support independent living and deliver improvements to health and social care services; and - Inform business planning and improve service delivery.

-Technology such as the Internet of Things (IoT) has been implemented in housing stock owned by RSLs in Glasgow.
+Technology such as the IoT has been implemented in housing stock owned by RSLs in Glasgow.
 RSLs that specialise in housing and care are using specific technology that assists in supporting tenants with varying needs to receive the support and care they need to live independently.
 There is a range of technology available that is effective and supports people to live in their homes.
-However, such technology requires access to a wireless connection.

-The draft DHS outlines a range of considerations and opportunities for expanding the implementation of technology in Glasgow's housing stock.
+The DHS outlines a range of considerations and opportunities for expanding the use of technology to improve services and the quality of Glasgow's housing stock.